Showing 258 resources related to refugee, asylum & migration. Click here to see resources across all topics.

 Investing in People and Culture promotes the economic and social inclusion of refugees, asylum seekers and other minority communities in the North East.
 They provide links to education, work, training and integration advice.

-Helping victims of crime or witnesses in the North East with services including coping and recovery plans, court support, and programmes for supporting children and young adults.
+Victims First Northumbria help victims of crime or witnesses in the North East with services including coping and recovery plans, court support, and programmes for supporting children and young adults.
+Their helpline is 0800 011 3116.

 Improving the quality of life of ethnic minorities in the North East by providing support for their integration through: